Last updated on August 31st, 2023

 The following barre chord comes from the open A sus 4 chord shape.
-The root note is played on the 5th string, 10th fret and we add a note on the 4th string, 7th fret.
 If you can’t get the chord to sound clear, first try to get the notes from the 5th to the 2nd fret.
 As you develop more strength in your fingers, try adding the 1st string as well.

 G sus 4 barre chord 5th string variation

 Another way to play the G sus 4 chord using a barre is to remove the 2nd finger from the previous shape like this: